OlivierLD/raspberry-coffee/Project.Trunk/Deviation.Tool/README.md

 - Transform the NMEA data file into a json document:
   - run `./process.log.sh 2010-11-03.Taiohae.nmea`, this generates a `data.json` (default name).
 - Open `deviation.tool.html` in a browser (it does not need a server to run).
-- Paste the content of the `data.json` in the top right text box
+- Paste the content of the `data.json` in the top text box
 - Click the [`Display`] button
 - See the curve, along with its coefficients